swfans/syndre/README.md

 # syndre

-**BullfrogGame Port**, alternative binary for the classic Bullfrog game.
+**SyndicateRE**, alternative binary for the classic Bullfrog game.

-This is a generic framework which can be used as base when preparing ASM port of any Bullfrog game.

 ## About

-**BullfrogGame Port** is a port of the 1990s DOS game BullfrogGame to modern operating systems.
+**SyndicateRE** is a port of the 1990s DOS game Syndicate to modern operating systems.
 In particular, it runs on GNU, Mac OS and Windows, but it should also work on any system supported by the SDL library on the i386 architecture.